Premature Aging and "long-term" COVID-19

 A second series of questions might be found under a heading of "so what can we do about this premature aging?" or, "what can we offer today to the person with persistent LTC findings?"

-• "Who will bear the responsibility for suggesting interventions that may be costly, unsafe, harmful?"
-(For example: "I tried this, ... you should to" approach.
+- "Who will bear the responsibility for suggesting interventions that may be costly, unsafe, harmful?"
+(For example: "I tried this, ... you should too" approach.
 Is this the best route towards success for LTC?)
 Personal responsibility for one's therapeutic decisions, leads to good Medical practice.

 Presentation on this site of other results of the "Duration of Illness" survey and their analysis